d-bl/MAE-gf/docs/variants.md

 ## Introduction
 On this page we show how variants can be made on some grounds.
-The colors in the pictures have no specific meaning.
+The colours in the pictures have no specific meaning.

 Think also of stitches like: <span class="stch">nothing</span>, <span class="stch">c</span> (cross only), <span class="stch">cc</span> (double cross), <span class="stch">ctttc</span>.